Wren6991/RISCBoy/Readme.md

 ./runtests
 ```

 which will run all of the HDL-level tests.
 Software tests will require the RV32IC toolchain.
 You may need to adjust some of the paths in `sourceme` if ISIM is installed in a non-default location.
-To debug a test graphically, run its makefile directly:
+To graphically debug a test, run its makefile directly:

 ```
-cd system/helloworld
+cd system
-make compile
-make gui
+make TEST=helloworld gui
 ```

+PCB
+---

+The PCB is still a work in progress.
+It should be compatible with iTead's 4-layer 5x5 cm prototyping service, which currently costs $65 for 10 boards.

+The schematic can be viewed [here (pdf)](board/fpgaboy.pdf)